jlincodes/snack-academy/README.md

 ![Alt text](assets/authentication.gif?raw=true "Facebook SDK Authentication")

-We utilized integrated Facebook authentication using Facebook SDK in both our React Native components and Xcode.
+We integrated Facebook authentication using Facebook SDK in both our React Native components and Xcode.
 We chose this strategy in order to take advantage of users' permanent, unique Facebook ID.
-This allowed us to build our front-end and database logic so that we could synchronize a customer's account including past orders and payment credentials across devices.
+This allowed us to synchronize a customer's account including past orders and payment credentials across devices.

 ## Stripe API Integration